gblpedia/katacoda-scenarios/hello-primehub/step7.md

 **Create Instance Type**

+Due to the shortage of the allocatable cpu resource in Katacoda environment, we are required to create a specific instance type for this scenario.
+In a real circumstance, *it is not required and not recommended*.

-While creating an instance type, we will add a toleration which can tolerate the tainted controlplane/master node so that JupyterHub pod is allowed to be scheduled on the controlplane/master node due to the shortage of the allocatable cpu resource in Katacoda environment.
-In a real circumstance, *it is not recommended*.
+While creating an instance type, we will add a **toleration** which can tolerate the tainted controlplane/master node so that JupyterHub pod is allowed to be scheduled on the controlplane/master node.

-1. Click `Admin Dashboard`, then select `Instance Type`.
+1. Click `Admin Dashboard` in Admin section, then click `Instance Types`.

-2. Click `+ Add` for an instance type creation.
+2. Click `+ Add` for an instance type addition.

 3. Fill **tiny** in `Name`, **0.5** in `CPU Limit` and **1.0** in `Memory Limit`.

 4. Enable `Global`.

-5. Click `Tolerations` tab beside `Basic Info`.
+5. Click tab `Tolerations` beside `Basic Info`.

 6. Click `+ Add` for a toleration addition.